Best-IPTV-Provider-US-and-Canada-2026/Best-IPTV-Provider-US-and-Canada-2026/README.md

 Cons:

-Ad-Supported with 1 minute long ads
+Ad-Supported with 1-minute long ads

 Buffering on weak internet